BladBestGirl/Wii-Guide/_pages/en_US/kirby-tv.md

 {% include toc title="Table of Contents" %}

-The Kirby TV Channel is controlled and operated by Striim Network, not RiiConnect24.
+The Kirby TV Channel is controlled and operated by WiiLink24 (previously Striim Network, now merged), not RiiConnect24.
-Join their Discord server [here](https://discord.gg/seCnzxnE75).
+Join their Discord server [here](https://discord.gg/reqUMqxu8D).
 {: .notice--warning}

 Striim Network is a service dedicated to bringing back the channels that support video playback, such as Kirby TV Channel and YouTube.